LukaPalelashvili/Amazon-Project/README.md

 );
 ```

-Your `cart.jsx` file should now look like this:
+Your `CartContext.jsx` file should now look like this:

 ```jsx
 import { createContext, useState, useEffect } from "react";